Psychiatry and the misuse of power: the powerless role of the psychiatric patient

 Psychiatric patients: the 21st century witches

-Despite the increasing recognition that psychiatric diagnoses are virtually meaningless (11), when a psychiatrist labels a person as mentally ill a whole range of stigmatizing and discriminatory consequences are likely to ensue (see table).
+Despite the increasing recognition that psychiatric diagnoses are virtually meaningless (11), when a psychiatrist labels a person as 'mentally ill' a whole range of stigmatising and discriminatory consequences are likely to ensue (see table).

 Psychiatric professionals employ a range of strategies in their efforts to ensure that patients adhere to prescribed treatment (13).
 If persuasion (involving discussion of the pros and cons of the available options) does not achieve compliance, interpersonal leverage is applied, often in the form of the ‘will you take this medication for me’ approach.
 If the patient continues to be uncooperative, professionals may resort to inducements (‘If you take your medication I will be in a position to support your benefits application’ or threats (‘You leave me no choice but to section you if you continue to refuse your medication’).
 Ultimately, the Mental Health Act may be deployed so as to legitimise compulsory treatment.

 So psychiatric patients are commonly forced to choose between either showing ‘insight’ by acknowledging they suffer with brain defects (thereby exposing them to interventions that are often both damaging and ineffective) or rejecting the biochemical imbalance view and facing abandonment or coercion into treatment.
 The parallel with the medieval witch-hunts is striking.

 Laura Delano - the effects of psychiatric labelling